 One of the biggest concerns we hear from move-up buyers and downsizers is their fear about timing their sale and purchase correctly.
 These timing issues can feel overwhelming.
 Some timing issues may be beyond your control, yet others can be easily calculated with the help of your real estate professional.
 When you think about timing the sale of your home in Bethesda, you must take into consideration four time frames.

 1. Home Prep – First, think about how long it will take you to prepare your home for the market.
 Any repairs you’d like to make, any projects you’ll need to complete, and clean-up you’d like to do.
 Remember, if your home looks like an average home in the neighborhood, you should see average results in terms of the price and time on the market.
 If your home is above average (amazing curb appeal, more updated, larger, more appealing, you may see above average results, like a higher price or faster sale.
 The phenomenal homes can draw multiple offers and cleaner offers with fewer contingencies.

 2. Marketing Prep – Once your home is photo-ready, your real estate agent will need some time to photograph the home, prepare marketing materials and roll out the marketing campaign.
-At Hollish Hill Group, we build a marketing strategy for your home and give you a recommended timeline.
+At Hollish Hill Group, we build a marketing strategy for your home and give you our recommended timeline.

 Timing the sale of your home and the buying of your next one can get complicated.
-If you’re considering a move, give me a call at the Hollish Hill Group to discuss the timing that works best for your unique situation.
+Depending on your particular situation, there are financial tools and real estate tools available to make the coordination of your sale and purchase a smooth process.If you’re considering a move, give me a call at the Hollish Hill Group to discuss the timing that works best for your unique situation.